Voith & Mactavish Architects

 Hamilton College was established over 200 years ago in the name of Alexander Hamilton, one of its inaugural trustees.
 In 1978 the school merged with Kirkland College, and the Martin's Way Bridge physically and symbolically connects the two campuses.

 VMA was invited to participate in a short competition for the design of a new bridge to replace the deteriorating pedestrian connection.
 The two proposed designs sought to respond to the different stylistic contexts of each side of the bridge and create a strong campus landmark that frames views to the natural glen.
 Schematic designs were supported with renderings and cost estimates.
 VMA was selected for the project and the designs will evolve into a finished product.
-Molly worked directly with Senior Partner John Cluver and a structural engineering consultant to study multiple design concepts, develop drawings and details for two configurations, and produce the mixed media renderings pictured here.
+Molly worked directly with Senior Partner John Cluver and a structural engineering consultant to study multiple design concepts, develop drawings and details for two configurations, and illustrate perspective views with mixed media renderings.